 – Clothes that have never seen the outside of your wardrobe

-Have a look at these legends to get some inspo on what the heck to wear at a couples shoot.
+Have a look at these gorgeous couples to get some inspo on what the heck to wear at a couples shoot.

 I’m in love with the tones these two are wearing!
 Their outfits are the perfect balance between elegance and practicality.
-This is also a good reminder to wear close you don’t mind getting wet or sitting on the floor with (especially if we’re shooting at a beach).
+This is also a good reminder to wear clothes you don’t mind getting wet or sitting on the floor with (especially if we’re shooting at a beach).

 Another great example of the perfect colors/fabrics to wear!
 When in doubt, just go with your favorite wardrobe staples – you cannot go wrong.

 Matching done right with Lachie and Ash.
 They were both wearing white tees with denim jeans, which is what I personally wear 90% of the time.
-Love the hats and the cools kids vibes we’re getting from these two.
+Love the hats and the cool kids vibes we’re getting from these two.
 Another simple yet awesome outfit combo.

 When I was telling you rompers are a great idea… White romper for Leonie, and white shirt + chinos combo for Shayan.
 Not that you can really tell from this photo, but they were both wearing thoughtful accessories that made their outfit all the more stylish.